Rob-Barefoot/AZ-900-Microsoft-Azure-Fundamentals/Instructions/Labs/03-exercise-create-azure-virtual-machine.md

 In this instance, you're going to use the Azure CLI.

->[!IMPORTANT]
->This exercise creates a VM that is used in a later exercise within this module.
-To avoid leaving a VM running for an extended period of time, it's recommended that you complete the full module in one sitting.

 ## Task 1: Create a resource group
 1. Log into the [Azure portal](https://portal.azure.com/?azure-portal=true).
 1. Select the Azure Cloud Shell icon to bring up Cloud Shell.